Nami (One Piece): In One Piece

 Just before arriving in Wano, the Thousand Sunny is caught in a violent whirlpool, during which Nami is carried by Sanji to safety.
 They subsequently reunite with Luffy at the ruins of Oden Castle, where the samurai Kin'emon discusses a decisive battle against the Beast Pirates, led by Kaido.
 Nami is entrusted with her role in the operation as the kunoichi "Onami".
 Together with Shinobu, she travels to the Flower Capital and obtains information on the distribution of weapons.
 When Nico Robin is called to Orochi's castle, Nami infiltrates it as an escort and attacks Orochi, allowing her and Robin to escape.
 The next day, after hiding out in a cemetery, she is discovered in a bathhouse by the Beast Pirate Hawkins, but is rescued by Sanji and escapes to Ebisu Town.
 Following a ruckus in Rasetsu Town, Nami receives a final message by Yasuie from Bepo.
 She delivers it to Kin'emon, and goes to Amigasa Village to prepare for a raid on Onigashima.
 During the raid, Nami is spotted by the homie Prometheus, who contacts Big Mom.
 Nami loses control of Zeus, but is rescued by Franky and Brook.
 Within Kaido's stronghold, Nami and Usopp provoke and attract the attention of Beast Pirates Ulti and Page One, and are nearly killed.
 With Tama's intervention, they barely manage to escape, and use Tama's power to turn the Beast Pirates' elite soldiers into allies.
 While continuing to flee from Ulti and Page One, Nami and Usopp encounter Big Mom, who angrily joins Nami in attacking Ulti for harming Tama.
 Big Mom resumes her pursuit of Nami and Usopp when Ulti is momentarily knocked out.
 After Zeus is forsaken by Big Mom, he integrates with Nami's Clima-Tact, becoming Nami's partner.
-She and Usopp escape Big Mom after the pirate Eustass Kid ambushes her, and they finally defeat Ulti with the aid of Nami's newly-powered weapon.
+She and Usopp escape Big Mom after the pirate Eustass Kid ambushes her, and they finally defeat Ulti with the aid of Nami's newly powered weapon.

 In other media

-Nami has made several appearances in other media, including, but not limited to, every One Piece licensed electronic video game to date, including Jump Super Stars and Jump Ultimate Stars.
-In 2006, she is featured in the Dragon Ball/One Piece/Naruto crossover game Battle Stadium D.O.N..
+Nami has made several appearances in other media, including, but not limited to, every One Piece video game to date.
+She has also appeared in crossover games, including Jump Super Stars, Jump Ultimate Stars, and Battle Stadium D.O.N..
 In addition to her in-game appearances, Nami has also been featured and mentioned in some songs.
 "Music" features Nami singing about herself listening to music while chasing her dreams.
 "Between the Wind" features Nami singing about weather and drawing sea charts.

-Nami will be portrayed by Emily Rudd in Netflix’s live action adaptation of One Piece.